 Easy Deviled Eggs Recipe

 - Place eggs in a single layer in a large pot and cover with water.
 Place the pot on the stove, cover the pot and bring water with the egg to a boil.
-Remove from heat and leave covered for 12-15 minutes (depending on the size of the eggs), then rinse under cold water continuously for 1 minute.
+Remove from heat and leave covered for 12-15 minutes (depending on the size of the eggs).

-- Using a spoon, add a portion of the deviled egg mixture back into the hole of each egg white.
-Sprinkle on paprika for garnish and top with cooked bacon and fresh chopped chives.
+- Using a spoon or a small cookie scoop or a piping bag, add a portion of the deviled egg mixture back into the hole of each egg white.
+Sprinkle on paprika for garnish.

 If you make this recipe, follow @primaverakitchen on Instagram, snap a photo and hashtag it #primaverakitchen.
 I'd love to see what you're making!